ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 This is the same algorithm.
 Its behavior did not change.
 Bash performs the same five actions one by one.
 If any of them fails, the algorithm stops.
 However, the code looks different.
 The early return pattern made it simpler and clearer.

-We use [**comments**](https://en.wikipedia.org/wiki/Comment_(computer_programming)) in the last example.
-They look like this: "# error handling".
-A comment is a string or part of a string that the interpreter ignores.
-In Bash, a comment is anything that comes after the hash symbol.

-I> The usefulness of comments is the subject of endless debates in the programming community.
-They are needed to explain the code.
-However, some people consider that comments are a sign of incomprehensible, poorly written code.
-If you just started learning to program, comment your code without doubts.
-Explain the complex constructions in your scripts.
-You can forget what do they mean afterward.
-Thus, you save your time in the future when you come back to the old code.

-Assume that each action of the algorithm corresponds to one short command.
-The exit command handles all errors.
-There is no output to the log file.
-In this case, the || operator can replace the `if` statement.
-Then the code remains simple and clear.
-It will look like this:
+Suppose that each action of the algorithm corresponds to one short command.
+The `exit` command handles all errors.
+Also, you do not need an output to the log file.
+You can replace the `if` statement with the || operator in this case.
+Then your code remains simple and clear.
+It will look this way:
 {line-numbers: true}
 ```
 ACTION_1 || exit 1